Orange-Management/Modules/Kanban/Docs/introduction.md

 The module is depending on the **Editor** module which provides most of the writing features and the **Tasks** module for generating the tasks.

-# Features

-## Markdown

-The module makes use of an extended markdown version for easy writing and modifications.

-### Extendability

-Modules can provide custom elements which allows them to provide elemnts that normal markdown doesn't support.
-Some modules that already provide custom elements for articles:

-* Media
-* Charts
-* Spreadsheets
-* Calendar/Events
-* Tasks
-* Checklists
-* Profiles/Contacts

 # Recommendation

 Other modules that work great with this one together are: